 This town landmark was built by the Germans in 1903.

-By road: It's about a four-hour drive from Windhoek.
+By road - Swakopmund is about a four-hour drive from Windhoek.
 Regular buses service this route and road transfers are available.